-LEVEL CRITERIA с Communications with COI are reactive.
+LEVEL CRITERIA С Communications with COI are reactive.
 The facility has no engagement and dialogue processes.
 COI are neither consulted nor engaged.
-Communications are typically one way only. в Informal engagement processes are in place, and occasional dialogue occurs with COI.
-There are plans to develop COI engagement systems, but they have not been implemented.
-A Documented COI engagement and dialogue systems are in place, including: The facility provides assistance to ensure COI are able to participate in engagement and dialogue processes, where appropriate.
+Communications are typically one way only. В Informal engagement processes are in place, and occasional dialogue occurs with COI.
+There are plans to develop COI engagement systems, but they have not been implemented. Α Documented COI engagement and dialogue systems are in place.
+The facility provides assistance to ensure COI are able to participate in engagement and dialogue processes, where appropriate.
 Communications are written in the local language for COI (as required) and are written in language that is clear and understandable to COI.
 Designated employees have been informed of and trained in meeting Aboriginal consultation requirements, including those procedural aspects that have been transferred to the proponent by any applicable government.
 Time is built into processes to allow for meaningful review of proposals by COI.
 Relevant materials are provided to COI for review in a timely manner.
-Processes are in place to engage with COI on credible risks to the public that are associated with company activities, including tailings management.

-1. COI are invited to provide input to determine the scope of engagement on issues of concern to them, including those associated with identified credible risks to the public such as tailings management.
-2. Processes exist to identify the needs of COI for capacity building to allow them to engage in effective participation on issues of interest or concern to them.
-3. Accountability for COI engagement and dialogue rests with senior management.
-4. Senior management reviews engagement and dialogue systems, and the results from COI engagement, at least annually.
-AA 5.
-Engagement and dialogue training is provided to designated personnel, including appropriate culturally specific training.
-6. Designated employees are informed of and trained in meeting Aboriginal consultation requirements transferred to the proponent by governments.
-7. Traditional knowledge is sought, as appropriate, from local Aboriginal communities and organizations and is applied to support decisions and inform practices including environmental monitoring.
-8. Consultation protocols established by Aboriginal communities and organizations are followed or integrated into consultation procedures to the extent possible.
-1. Formal mechanisms or agreements with COI are in place to ensure they can effectively participate in issues and influence decisions that may interest or affect them, including: The facility has a consistent history of meaningful engagement with COI. ΑΑΑ Processes to build the capacity of COI to allow them to effectively participate in dialogue exist. c.
+COI input into decisions that affect them is actively encouraged.
+Processes exist to identify the needs of COI for capacity building to allow them to engage in effective participation on issues of interest or concern to them.
+Accountability for COI engagement and dialogue rests with senior management.
+Senior management reviews engagement and dialogue systems and results at least annually.
+AA Engagement and dialogue training is provided to designated personnel, including appropriate culturally-specific training.
+Designated employees are informed of and trained in meeting Aboriginal consultation requirements transferred to the proponent by governments.
+Traditional knowledge is sought, as appropriate, from local Aboriginal communities and organizations and is applied to support decisions and inform practices including environmental monitoring.
+Consultation protocols established by Aboriginal communities and organizations are followed or integrated into consultation procedures to the extent possible.
+Formal mechanisms or agreements with COI are in place to ensure they can effectively participate in issues and influence decisions that may interest or affect them.
+The facility has a consistent history of meaningful engagement with COI.
+AAA Processes to build the capacity of COI to allow them to effectively participate in dialogue exist.
 COI contribute to periodic reviews of engagement processes to allow continual improvement.
 Negotiated agreements with Aboriginal peoples are in place for the operations or projects where appropriate.